 1) The Number of Devices to Connect Wirelessly

-Just like a smartphone or a laptop, a router has a processor for managing the data packets and a RAM for temporarily storing of important instructions.
-When the loads by active connections exceed beyond what the processor and RAM of a router can handle – the efficiency and speed of the network get directly hit.
-Either the network might fail or the speed for each connected devices will be reduced.
+Just like a smartphone or a laptop, a router has a processor for managing the data packets and RAM for temporarily storing important instructions.
+When the loads by active connections exceed what the processor and RAM of a router can handle – the efficiency and speed of the network get directly hit.
+Either the network might fail or the speed for each connected device will be reduced.

 For offices and other places where a number of devices continuously use wireless networks- a powerful router is the better option to go with.
 What I mean by a powerful router – I will explain in the upcoming paragraphs.